Ann Arbor Police Report – Unresolved $1.4 Million Sheriff’s Sale Accounting Discrepancy (630 & 620 Geddes Ridge; 1745 Brian Court) (2017)

 - How the Bank of Ann Arbor claimed complete ownership of 1745 Brian Court on the Sheriff’s deed, despite an outstanding Bank of America loan exceeding $250,000.

-- Discrepancies in the Bank ledger, including missing funds totaling over $250,000.
+- Discrepancies in the Bank ledger, including amounts not reconciled in the record.

 Related Reporting